weiliann/cvwo-forum/README.md

   rails s
   ```

-2. The webpage can then be run from the 'frontend/' directory with another terminal
+2. With another terminal, cd to cvwo-forum/ and the web page can be run with the command:
   ```
-  cd frontend && npm run dev
+  cd frontend && npm install && npm run dev
   ```